aetherZ/universe/_posts/2018-10-21-my-first-post.md

 ---
 layout: post
 title: Welcome to AezloU
-tags: [A Tag, Test, Lorem, Ipsum]
+tags: [greetings, intro, online, offline]
 excerpt_separator: <!--more-->
 ---

-Welcome to my blog.
+Greetings and welcome to my blog.
 I just generally post tons of stuff on this space of mine, from github creations to playing games and doing spectacular things with them.
-I came up with the term 'aezlo', about `1 year, 2 months ago`.
+I came up with the term `aezlo`, about `1 year, 2 months ago`.
 I came up with the name after remembering the word `aether`, which is Greek for sky.

 I have tons of usernames across the web, some of which are listed below:
  + [Codepen Username](https://codepen.io/aezloU)